-Chronic headaches, including migraine headaches and tension headaches, often start in the neck.
+Cluster headaches, including migraines and tension headaches, often start in the neck.
 In technical terms these are known as “third occipital headaches,” because they originate in this area of the neck.
 Stiff muscles and issues in the vertebrae can aggravate this nerve, which in turn leads to severe headache pain.

 When chiropractic care, massage therapy, acupuncture, and nerve block injections all fail you still have options.
-A non-invasive procedure known as radiofrequency ablation (RFA) may provide long-term pain relief.
+A non-invasive procedure known as radiofrequency ablation (RFA) may provide long-term pain relief for people with cluster headaches.

-What is radiofrequency ablation for treating chronic headaches?
+What is radiofrequency ablation for treating cluster headaches?

 RFA uses a focused burst of radiofrequency waves to generate heat, which in turn kills the occipital nerve that’s causing your headache pain.
 We use X-rays to place the needle with perfect precision, killing no more of the nerve tissue than is necessary to grant relief.